sawyerca/pdx-crash-risk/README.md

 ## Objective

 Traffic crashes in Portland result in dozens of fatalities and many more injuries each year.
-The aim of this project is to predict *where* and *when* crashes are most likely to occur using readily available data like:
+The aim of this project is to predict the relative crash risk of road segments using readily available data like:

 - Weather conditions
 - Date and time